Tractables/Dice.jl/README.md

 More examples can be found at the following directories:

 * `test/` directory contains unit test cases for all the functions and data types implemented.
-* `examples/` contains simple examples to get started with using Dice Julia package to write probabilistic programs.
+* `examples/` contains simple examples to get started with using Alea Julia package to write probabilistic programs.
 * `benchmarks/` contains discrete-continuous probabilistic programs to get started with using bit blasting.